AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-sequential-build.md

 ---
-description: Sequential segments are created by using the THEN operator, instead of AND or OR.
-THEN implies that one segment criteria occurs, followed by another.
-By default, a sequential segment identifies all matching data, showing the filter "Include Everyone".
-Sequential segments can be further filtered to a subset of matching hits using the "Only Before Sequence" and "Only After Sequence" options.
+description: Learn about sequential segments that use the THEN operator to define a sequence of segment conditions.
-title: Build sequential segments
+title: SequentialSsegments
 feature: Segmentation
 exl-id: 2ac4e6db-3111-45e5-bedf-7d9b7b1ae352
 ---